kalamkitty/pands-project/README.md

    To save this to a single text file.
 At my first attempt, I used write to txt file, notes from lecture, however the data did not look tidy, therefore I did further research (https://pandas.pydata.org/docs/user_guide/options.html)
    Organise the data.

 2. Summary of data : min, max, median, skew, mean, std of each variable ("how to calculate summary statistics pandas).
 Used pandas' math functions to do this, but the code looked repetitive.
 To represent the summary stats on a table (towardsdatascience), using pandas' decribe method, compile the summary stats and display on a table.
-Summary of stats over all and by iris class using groupby function.
+Summary of stats over all and by iris class using groupby function. (to do)

+3. For visual representation of data, there are Matplotlib, Seaborn and more (simplelilearn).
+Histogram of each variable, use matplotlib, showing the frequancy/distribution of a variable.
+Using w3 as base for my code.
+Histogram for entire data set and also by class.